Academic Degree Requirements

 In order to graduate with a baccalaureate degree from UT Dallas, students must complete and receive credit for all graduation requirements stated at catalog.utdallas.edu/2012/undergraduate/policies/graduation#requirements "Graduation Requirements" as well as their specific degree requirements.

 Students are responsible for fulfilling their degree requirements and enrolling in courses appropriate to their degree programs.
 Students should, at the lower division, complete all freshman and sophomore prerequisites for the degree program.
 These requirements are set by the degree program and are listed under the program heading in the catalog; the number of semester credit hours may vary according to degree program.
 Students who are Texas residents should be aware that state law limits the number of semester credit hours that an undergraduate Texas resident may complete while paying tuition at the rate provided for Texas residents.
-See "Excessive Undergraduate Semester credit hours" at catalog.utdallas.edu/2012/undergraduate/tuition-and-financial-aid/excessive-semester credit hours.
+See "Excessive Undergraduate Hours" at catalog.utdallas.edu/2012/undergraduate/tuition-and-financial-aid/excessive-hours.

 Field of Study

 If a student successfully completes a field of study curriculum approved by The Texas Higher Education Coordinating Board, that block of courses may be transferred to The University of Texas at Dallas (UTD) and substituted for appropriate lower-division requirements of the appropriate degree.
 Following receipt of credit for these courses, students may be required to satisfy further requirements in the field of study curriculum for that degree at UT Dallas.